ytian/xls2json/README.md

 # xls2json
-read xls data and transform to json
+read xls data and transform to json (use SpreadsheetReader)

 ## demo
 ### map mode